adamkdean/docker-statamic/README.md

 # Dockerized Statamic

 This project provides a dockerized version of the popular CMS [Statamic](https://statamic.com/).
 It allows you to easily run Statamic in a Docker container.

-## Prerequisites

-Before using this project, ensure that you have the following:

-- Docker installed on your machine
+The image is available on [Docker Hub](https://hub.docker.com/r/adamkdean/statamic).

 ## Usage